Clara and Julius Schmidt House

 The Clara and Julius Schmidt House is a historic house in Wabasha, Minnesota, United States.
 It was built in 1888 in the Italianate style and features architectural details rendered in tin.
-The house was listed on the National Register of Historic Places in 1989 for having local significance in the theme of architecture.
+The house was listed on the National Register of Historic Places in 1989 for its local significance in the theme of architecture.
 It was nominated for being a prominent example of the brick homes constructed by Wabasha's late-19th-century merchant class, one made particularly distinctive by its tinwork.

 Description

 The Schmidt House is a wood frame building with a brick veneer.
 The main section rises one and a half stories and is topped with a jerkinhead roof.
 A one-story kitchen wing at the rear gives the house an L-shaped footprint.
 A one-story sunroom was added to the side of the house in the early 20th century.

 The house stands out for its tin window hoods, shaped as winged pediments resting on protruding bosses.
 Most distinctive is an ascending trio of small windows, which mark an internal staircase.